SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads.md

 predict medical load from RNA, or an
 [ARMA(_p_, _q_)](https://en.wikipedia.org/wiki/Autoregressive%E2%80%93moving-average_model)
 time series model.
-But when the data say _both yes and no_ to predictive power, there's no point in doing that until we understand _why_!
+But when the data say _both yes and no_ to predictive power, there's no point in doing that until we understand _why!_

 ## Conclusions